brnd09/brnd09/README.md

 ###

 <h2 align="left">I am a Computer Science student driven by a strong passion for technology and innovation.
-With a current focus on mastering Data Science, I enjoy tackling challenging problems and uncovering creative solutions.
+With a current focus on mastering Data Science.
 Guided by curiosity and a dedication to personal growth, I actively pursue opportunities to refine my skills and deepen my knowledge in the field.</h2>

 ###